vickywane/evaluate/README.md

 - Load project as a chrome extension from generated `./dist` directory.

 Changes to the code will cause websocket connection to automatically reload extension with recent changes.

+### Credits

+> This project was boostrapped with the [chrome-extension-boilerplate-react-vite](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite) project.